masak/strangelyconsistent-blog-posts/the-root-of-all-eval.markdown

     $ perl6 -e'use MONKEY-SEE-NO-EVAL; my $program = q[say "OH HAI"]; EVAL $program'
     OH HAI

 Firstly, injection attacks are a real issue, and no laughing matter.
-We should educate each other and newcomer about them.
+We should educate each other and newcomers about them.

 Secondly, that error message (`"EVAL is a very dangerous function!!!"`) is completely over-the-top in a way that damages rather than helps.
 I believe when we explain the dangers of code injection to people, we need to do it calmly and matter-of-factly.
 Not with three exclamation marks.
 The error message makes sense to [someone who already knows about injection attacks](http://bobby-tables.com/); it provides no hints or clues for people who are unaware of the risks.